Vikash-Kumar-984/SQL-Query/README.md

 ---

-© 2025 Vikash Kumar.
-All rights reserved.
+> 📄 **Copyright © 2025 Vikash Kumar**
+> This content is licensed for educational and personal use only.
+Redistribution without permission is prohibited.